How to Redirect URLs on WordPress

 What Is a Redirect?

-A redirect is a way to forward users and search engines to a different URL than the one they requested.
+A redirect is a way to automatically send users and search engines from one URL to another, ensuring visitors and search engines reach the correct page.

-For example, if you deleted a page on your site and didn’t set up a redirect, the user will get a 404 error response.
+For example, if you delete a page on your site without setting up a redirect, the user sees a 404 error response, which can harm your SEO.

 Search engines don’t index pages that return a 404.
-And the backlinks pointing to the page no longer hold any value.
+Plus, any backlinks (also called “inbound links”) pointing to a broken or deleted page lose their value.

-Ideally, when you delete that page, you’d set up a 301 redirect to a similar page serving the same intent.
+So, when you delete a page, first set up a 301 redirect to redirect users to a similar page that serves the same intent.

 search for "redirect" in Site Audit "Issues" tab to find broken pages and incomplete redirects